21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Twist random sections while your hair is damp, scrunch in a texture spray, and let it air dry; no brush is needed.
+Twist random sections while your hair is damp, scrunch in the IGK Beach Club Volumizing Texture Spray, and let it air dry; no brush is needed.

 The Blunt-Edge Muse